Twitter Updates

 And not waving but drowning.

 That's a little darker image, perhaps, but still appropriate.
-My wife Sue commented (as she "read" our chat over my shoulder) that the idea of waving or drowning can be, unfortunately, an accurate metaphor as we travel together on our various spiritual journeys.
+The idea of waving or drowning can be, unfortunately, an accurate metaphor as we travel together on our various spiritual journeys.
 (Notice I'm avoiding the word "church".)
 As we walk along the shore we may see our friends out in the surf "waving at us".
 We wave back and keep walking.
 Except they weren't waving.